 If your risk assessment identifies a number of hazards, you need to put them in order of importance and address the most serious risks first.

-Identify long-term solutions for the risks with the biggest consequences, as well as those risks most likely to cause accidents or ill health.
+Identify long-term solutions for the risks with the biggest consequences, as well as those risks most likely to cause accidents, work-related physical or mental ill-health.
 You should also establish whether there are improvements that can be implemented quickly, even temporarily, until more reliable controls can be put in place.

 Remember, the greater the risk the more robust and reliable the control measures will need to be.